Futurama: Bender's Big Score: Plot

-Two years after Box Network executives canceled Planet Express's contract, the executives are fired and Planet Express is back "on the air."
+Two years after Box Network executives cancel Planet Express's contract, the executives are fired and Planet Express is back "on the air."
 As the crew celebrates, Hermes is decapitated, causing his wife LaBarbara to leave him.
 His head is placed in a jar while his body is repaired.
 Lars, who performs the procedure, flirts with Leela, much to Fry's chagrin.

 During a delivery to a nude beach planet, Leela discovers a tattoo of Bender on Fry's buttocks.
-Alien scammers (Nudar, Fleb and Schlump) obtain the crew's personal information and infect Bender with an obedience virus, allowing them to seize control of Planet Express.
+Three alien scammers—Nudar, Fleb and Schlump—obtain the crew's personal information and infect Bender with an obedience virus, allowing them to seize control of Planet Express.
 The scammers discover that Fry's tattoo has a code that allows time travel into the past.
-Nibbler warns the scammers against using the code.
+Nibbler warns the scammers against using the code but is ignored.

-The scammers have Bender use the code to steal valuable objects from Earth's past, storing them in a cave beneath the Planet Express building.
+The scammers have Bender use the code to steal valuable objects from Earth's past and a doomsday device from Professor Farnsworth, storing them in a cave beneath the Planet Express building.
 Hermes has Bender retrieve an earlier version of his body so he can win back his wife.
 Leela and Lars date, further depressing Fry.

 Once the scammers have history's treasures, they decide to eliminate the time code by killing Fry.
 Fry uses the code to escape to January 1, 2000, just after he was frozen.
 The scammers send Bender after him.
 Bender arrives before Fry, creating a duplicate of himself when he has to use the bathroom.
 Another Bender from "way at the end" appears, opens Fry's cryogenic tube and puts the tattoo on his butt.
-When Fry arrives, the first duplicate of Bender inadvertently initiates a self-destruct due to not going to the bathroom.
+When Fry arrives, the first Bender duplicate inadvertently initiates a self-destruct due to not going to the bathroom.
 Fry shoves that Bender into another tube, then escapes.
 The original Bender spends twelve years hunting Fry before seemingly killing him by blowing up his apartment.